Huntingdon County Agricultural Land Preservation Board Meeting

 Farms enrolled in an ASA with at least 500 acres, are eligible for the Farmland Preservation Program.
 This voluntary program is designed to preserve the most productive farmlands through a perpetual agricultural conservation easement.
 These easements protect enrolled farmland permanently.
 Interested landowners sell the development right on the farm to the state/county, and the landowner is fairly compensated.
 In turn, the state/county is able to prevent further development.
 The state/county only owns this very specific right to the farm, and landowners retain all other property rights and ownership.
-We are proudly maintaining 9 easements, covering 1082 acres, in Huntingdon County.
 If you are interested in enrolling your farm in this program, please contact our District Manager, Celina Seftas.